Wishaw United F.C.

-Wishaw United F.C. was a Scottish football team, from the town of Wishaw in Lanarkshire, which played in the Scottish Combination, a third-rank national league.
+Wishaw United F.C. was a Scottish football team, from the town of Wishaw in Lanarkshire, which played in the Scottish Football Combination, a third-rank national league.

 History

 The 1899–1900 season saw two professional football clubs in Wishaw, Wishaw F.C. and Wishaw Thistle, dividing the support and both struggling as a result.
 Meetings took place in April 1900 with a view to merging the two sides, and on the 30th the members resolved to form a new club, which, despite suggestions of retaining the simple Wishaw name, or adopting the name of the earlier Wishaw Swifts club, was named Wishaw United F.C..
 Both clubs finished their respective seasons and clearing their debts to avoid any liabilities transferring over.

 The United committee took care to point out that the new club was not assuming any of Thistle's current liabilities when it was chosen to replace it in the Combination.
 The club completed two seasons in the Combination, finishing 7th of 10 in 1900–01 and 3rd of 8 in 1901–02. the latter season also marked the club's best run in the Lanarkshire Cup, reaching the semi-finals, albeit after only winning one match as Longriggend F.C. did not appear for the quarter-final tie.

 The club never reached the first round proper of the Scottish Cup, the regional nature of the qualifying competition meaning that the club was drawn against strong sides early on.
 In 1900–01 it was drawn to face Scottish League side Motherwell in the first round, and, after a replay, the third match was at the neutral venue of Douglas Park.
 United took the lead before 'Well recovered to win 3–1.

-In 1901–02, the club caused an upset by knocking out Scottish League side Hamilton Academical by 4 goals to 1 - all the more remarkable for it being away from home - in the first qualifying round, before prevailing in the second against fellow Combination side Albion Rovers at the sixth time of asking, a record number of ties for the competition:
+In 1901–02, the club caused an upset by knocking out Scottish League side Hamilton Academical by 4 goals to 1 – all the more remarkable for it being away from home – in the first qualifying round, before prevailing in the second against fellow Combination side Albion Rovers at the sixth time of asking, a record number of ties for the competition: